vda-lab/data-management/pages/rdbms/normal-forms.md

 - The name of each table should be plural (not mandatory, but good practice).
 - The foreign key `individual_id` in the `genotypes` table must be of the same type as the `id` column in the `individuals` table.

-By the way, we see that the first 2 rows in the `genotypes` table are exactly the same apart from the unique ID, so we can remove one (e.g. with ID `2`).
+By the way, we see that the first 2 rows in the `genotypes` table are exactly the same apart from the unique ID, and the same is true for rows 3 and 4, so we can remove one for each (e.g. the ones with ID `2` and `4`).

 `genotypes` table: